AndreProenza/Medical-Test-Records/DELIVER-README.md

 ##### ✔︎ HOSPITAL

 ##### ❗️Note: You can not register in the web site.
 Only Admin can register personnel.
 Only Doctor/Nurse can create Medical Records.
-Only Ward Clerks can register patients.
+Only Ward Clerks can register Patients.

 ---
 | Admin             | Citizen Card ID       | Password